Research

 Vacuum-Evaporated Perovskite Light-Emitting Diodes

 Today, most perovskite LEDs are fabricated using spin-coating techniques for the solution-based deposition of the perovskite active layer.
 While these techniques have led to rapid progress in achieving high external quantum efficiencies(EQEs) in perovskite LEDs (within the last decade, >20% EQEs have been achieved for red and green perovskite LEDs), spin-coating based fabrication of perovskite LEDs limits their commercial viability.
 This is largely due to the large sample-sample variability and substrate area limitations incurred by spin-coating.
-On the other hand, other LEDs such as organic LEDs (OLEDs), are fabricated using vacuum thermal evaporation techniques.
+In contrast, other LEDs such as organic LEDs (OLEDs) are fabricated using vacuum thermal evaporation techniques.

 Vacuum thermal evaporation (VTE) holds the potential to reduce perovskite LED variability, increase pixel resolution by using precise metal masks, and enable cleaner production since no harmful solvents are needed.
 VTE involves heating perovskite precursor materials to form gaseous molecules that then interact with each other on the LED substrate surface to form a perovskite active layer.
 This process involves careful optimization of the nucleus formation, stoichiometric ratio of precursors, and regulation of evaporation rates to result in efficient vacuum-evaporated perovskite LEDs.

-I am interested in optimizing the performance of vacuum-evaporated perovskite LEDs to the levels achieved in solution-processed perovskite LEDs by studying the formation of the vacuum-evaporated perovskite layer, incorporating various additives and precursors to yield highly emissive active layers, and engineering new device architectures that promote efficient charge carrier transport within vacuum-evaporated perovskite LEDs.
+I am interested in optimizing the performance of vacuum-evaporated perovskite LEDs both within the visible and ultraviolet spectrums to the levels achieved in solution-processed perovskite LEDs by studying the formation of the vacuum-evaporated perovskite layer, incorporating various additives and precursors to yield highly emissive active layers, and engineering new device architectures that promote efficient charge carrier transport within vacuum-evaporated perovskite LEDs.